 Tailor the Plan to Your Target Audience

 Mass printing your business plan may not be a good idea, especially if you’re shopping it around to different audiences.
 Instead, it’s likely better to make small tweaks to your business plan to make it better suited to each audience group.
-For example, you can change the executive summary to appeal to investors, or tweak the financial projections when pitching your idea to partners or vendors.
+For example, you can change the executive summary to appeal to investors or tweak the financial projections when pitching your idea to partners or vendors.
 If this seems complicated and you currently do not have the knowledge and time for this, hiring an Interim CIO could prove a great approach.

 Be Prepared to Present